 arman_maesumi@brown.edu

-I am a third year Computer Science PhD student at Brown University, where I am advised by Professor Daniel Ritchie.
+I am a rising fifth year Computer Science PhD student at Brown University, where I am advised by Professor Daniel Ritchie.
 My work is supported by the NSF Graduate Research Fellowship Program.

 I received my BS in computer science from The University of Texas at Austin in 2021, where I did research with Professor Chandrajit Bajaj.

-My research interests lie at the intersection of machine learning, computer graphics, and 3D computer vision.
+My research interests lie at the intersection of deep learning and computer graphics.
 In my free time I enjoy creating 3D art, cooking, and playing chess.

 profile photo